 wikipedia and carm: An atheist obsession

-In their apparent and continued dislike for myself, the atheists have gone to wikipedia.org and written about me.
-Though they have tried to appear objective, it is apparent that they are not since they seem determined to try and bring further criticism of myself and the CARM Ministry into the public view.
+In their apparent and continued dislike for me, the atheists have gone to wikipedia.org and written about me.
+Though they have tried to appear objective, it is apparent that they are not, since they seem determined to try and bring further criticism of me and the CARM ministry into the public view.
 We have no problem with criticism.
 We have problems with false information in that criticism.
 In fact, some of the atheists have compared my ministry to a cult and even stated that Stalin would be proud of what I do.
 Such statements are, sadly, rarely challenged by their contemporaries.
 It shows their utter lack of objectivity.
-But, such derogatory comments are often added to by other atheist who, apparently, don't like me either.
+But such derogatory comments are often added to by other atheists who, apparently, don't like me either.
 We hope that the atheists at aarm do not represent atheism as a whole.

-There will be, of course, critics of Christianity everywhere, but to say that the most common objection of the critics centers around my misuse of moderation to squash opposing viewpoints and then to say that I'm intentionally misrepresenting opposing views is very inaccurate.
+There will, of course, be critics of Christianity everywhere, but to say that the most common objection of the critics centers around my misuse of moderation to squash opposing viewpoints and then to say that I'm intentionally misrepresenting opposing views is very inaccurate.
 I enjoy discourse with those of opposing viewpoints and I never intentionally misrepresent any view.
-The atheists who have focused their attention on CARM have become more and more public in their misrepresentations, going to the wikipedia website where it appears that they have an ally there who does not allow fair objective response, according to wikipedia rules.
+The atheists who have focused their attention on CARM have become more and more public in their misrepresentations, going to the wikipedia website where it appears that they have an ally who does not allow fair, objective response, according to wikipedia rules.
 Instead, the CARM article is constantly redone in violation of those rules.

 Finally, many of the aarm atheists think they influence this website by their posts.
 That is wishful thinking.
-CARM did not affect the board rules because of any atheist or any atheists' comments.
+CARM did not change the board rules because of any atheist or any atheists' comments.
 We have, however, increased the board rules in the past in an attempt to keep the boards civil and decent due to atheists' bad behavior.
 The problem is that far too many atheists have shown themselves to be untrustworthy and have only provided further evidence of atheism's moral bankruptcy.
-Thanks aarm folks for helping CARM demonstrate the emptiness of atheism.
+Thanks, aarm folks, for helping CARM demonstrate the emptiness of atheism.